cncf/clotributor/README.md

 In addition to some issue's details, like the *title* or *labels*, we also collect and index some metadata from the corresponding repository, like its *topics* or the *programming languages* used.
 We are also working on trying to normalize some labels we've observed across issues on different repositories to make it easier to categorize and filter them.

 At the moment some labels are highlighted in a special way, like `good first issue` or labels that contain the string `bug`.
 In general, the more context projects can provide in their issues via labels, the better.
-Labels like `frontend`, or even specific mentioning specific frameworks like `react` or `vue`, may help users finding issues that suit them best.
+Labels like `frontend`, or even mentioning specific frameworks like `react` or `vue`, may help users finding issues that suit them best.

 The generated index can be searched from <https://clotributor.dev>.
 The following syntax can be used to narrow down the results: